flast101/HTB-writeups/sauna/index.md

 As this is a service account , it may also be a member of high value groups.
 When an application is executed, it must always do so in the context of an operating system user.
 If a user launches an application, that user account defines the context.
 However, services launched by the system itself use the context based on a Service Account.

-This service account could allow to execute various privileges escalation techniques and that's why we should try to login with it and launch sharphound to collect the information on the AD.
+This service account could allow to execute various privileges escalation techniques and that's why we should try to login with it and launch **`SharpHound`** to collect the information on the AD.

-It does not work with to login whe account “svc_loanmanager”:
+Login with the account “svc_loanmanager” does not work:
 ~~~
 root@kali:~# evil-winrm -i 10.10.10.175 -u svc_loanmanager -p Moneymakestheworldgoround!
 Evil-WinRM shell v2.3